viamrobotics/docs/docs/extend/modular-resources/configure.md

    {{<imgproc src="extend/modular-resources/configure/add-component-screen.png" resize="400x" declaredimensions=true alt="The add a component modal showing the intel realsense module pane, with the 'Add module' button shown">}}

-When you add a module from the Viam Registry, the custom modular component it provides appears under the **Components** subtab like any other component.
+When you add a module from the Viam registry, the custom modular component it provides appears under the **Components** subtab like any other component.
 You can also find [the module itself](#configure-a-module-from-the-viam-registry) listed as **Deployed** under the **Modules** subtab.

 If the module requires you to configure specific **Attributes**, click the **URL** link in the [module's configuration pane](#configure-a-module-from-the-viam-registry) to view the specific attribute requirements on the module's GitHub page.

-To delete a module added from the Viam Registry, click the trash can icon in the upper-right corner of the module configuration pane in the **Components** tab.
+To delete a module added from the Viam registry, click the trash can icon in the upper-right corner of the module configuration pane in the **Components** tab.
 Deleting a module *does not* delete any configured modular resources it provides.

 ### Add a modular service from the Viam registry

-To add a modular [service](/services/) from the Viam Registry to your robot:
+To add a modular [service](/services/) from the Viam registry to your robot:

 1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 1. Click on the **Services** subtab and click the **Create service** button.